PHPCompatibility/PHPCompatibility/README.md

    phpcs --config-set installed_paths /path/1,/path/2,/path/3
    ```

-   **Pro-tip:** Alternatively, in case you use a custom ruleset _and only if you use PHP CodeSniffer version 2.6.0 or higher_, you can tell PHP CodeSniffer the path to the PHPCompatibility standard(s) by adding the following snippet to your custom ruleset:
+   **Pro-tip:** Alternatively, in case you use a custom ruleset, you can tell PHP CodeSniffer the path to the PHPCompatibility standard(s) by adding the following snippet to your custom ruleset:
    ```xml
    <config name="installed_paths" value="/path/to/PHPCompatibility" />
    ```